Skills Building

 Investment Appraisal of Upskilling Employees in the Nonprofit Sector; 2020, Indecon International Research Economists

-The research also includes a cost benefit analysis which demonstrates a clear net benefit to investing in nonprofit workforce development.
-On average, for every €1 invested, there will be a return of €2.86, in terms of increased quality and impact – demonstrating clearly the positive return that would follow from increased investment in training in the non-profit sector, including increased innovation in work practices, productivity benefits and lower operating costs.
+The research includes a cost-benefit analysis showing a clear net benefit to investing in nonprofit workforce development.
+On average, for every €1 invested, there is a return of €2.86 in quality and impact.
+This demonstrates the positive outcomes of increased investment in training, including improved innovation, productivity, and lower operating costs.

 If you would like to find out more about this area of our work, please drop Mairead O’Connor, our Skills Development Senior Manager, an email: mairead@wheel.ie.